baz44/cat_generator/README.md

 ```

 ## Installation
+Download from rubygems:

+    $ gem install cat_generator

-The gem is not yet available on rubygems so to use it clone the project:
+Or clone the project:

 And then execute: